Self-Exams Save Lives

 When caught and treated early, skin cancers are highly curable.
 And in the early stages of skin cancer development, you’re the one with the best chance to see changes.
 Self-exams are a simple way to look at yourself with a new focus that can save your life.

 What to look for

-Because skin cancers appear in many shapes and sizes, it’s important to know the warning signs associated with basal cell carcinoma (BCC), squamous cell carcinoma (SCC), melanoma, Merkel cell carcinoma (MCC) and the precancer actinic keratosis (AK).
+Because skin cancers appear in many shapes and sizes, it’s important to know the warning signs associated with basal cell carcinoma (BCC), squamous cell carcinoma (SCC), melanoma, Merkel cell carcinoma (MCC) and other rare skin cancers, and the precancer actinic keratosis (AK).

 - A growth that increases in size and appears pearly, transparent, tan, brown, black, or multicolored.